AdobeDocs/campaign-web.en/help/v8/content/generative-image.md

 ### Refine and finalize {#refine-finalize}

+After generating image variations, you can review the results, check brand alignment, and select the best option for your content.

 1. Browse through the generated **[!UICONTROL Variations]**.

 1. Click the percentage icon to view your **[!UICONTROL Brand Alignment Score]** and identify any misalignments with your brand.